Salford Red Devils say they need a boost in season ticket sales to help them survive 2021.

 However, round 7 sees Salford host an early-season clash with last seasons League Leader’s Shield winner and Grand Finalists, Wigan Warriors.

-The Red Devil’s will be hoping to see a sell-out of the projected 4,000 capacity that could be available when fans come back.
+The Red Devil’s will be hoping to sell out the projected 4,000 capacity available when fans come back.

 Fixtures

-After revealing some huge match-ups, Super League finally released the full fixture list last Friday.
+After revealing some huge match-ups, Super League finally released the complete fixture list last Friday.

 Salford will begin and end the season against last year’s Grand Final winners St. Helens.